mirukibs/Spring-Project-Template/README.md

 - **Spring Security:** Ensures robust security measures to protect your application.

-- **CRUD Operations:** Boilerplate code for basic CRUD operations, allowing developers to focus on business logic.

 - **Swagger Documentation:** This project comes with a Swagger UI to document your API endpoints.
 Access the Swagger UI [here](http://localhost:8080/swagger-ui.html) after you run the application.

 ## Getting Started 🛠️